thu-ml/SageAttention/README.md

 ## Installation

-For stable version or Triton only version, refer to [SageAttention-1](https://github.com/thu-ml/SageAttention/tree/sageattention-1) or install using pip:
+For the stable version or Triton-only version, refer to [SageAttention-1](https://github.com/thu-ml/SageAttention/tree/sageattention-1) and install using pip:
 ```
 pip install sageattention==1.0.6
 ```